Execute stacking of all imported images

 In the "Import Images" module of Nebulb, in addition to the buttons for importing images, summary information about the imported images is displayed.
 Loaded images This section shows the summary information of the total number of imported images. ...

-• Remove imported images
+• Update the path of imported images